CJ-Cepe/outliner/README.md

     - style
 - [x] refactor chrome.storage.local to chrome.storage.session
         - saved in ram & doesn't persist
-- [] in popup handle undefine result incase
 - [x] handle async error
     - send response when action is save
 - [x] handle sites that cant be injected
     - catch if tab url starts with "chrome://"
     - return null
-- [] handle toggle button
+- [x] handle toggle button
-- [] adjust logic so when popup is opened, no need for reinjecting style
+    - instead of saving and taking track of button state remove it and instead check wether style in inject or not, then in the app, send toggle message instead of using useEffect to monitor buttonState
 - [x] add and set hotkey
     - declare in manifest
         - set hotkey to listen
     - add eventlistener in the background.js
-- [] set style to important
+- [x] set style to important
+    - add !important, not the recommended approach

+- [] clean console.logs
+- [] handle -> Uncaught (in promise) Error: The extensions gallery cannot be scripted.

+- [] adjust logic so when popup is opened, no need for reinjecting style
+- [] in popup handle undefine result incase
+- [] rename extension style

 - cant
     - internal pages of the Chrome browser (like chrome://settings/, chrome://extensions/, etc.) which is not allowed due to security reasons.